pilcrowonpaper/astro-email-password-2fa/README.md

-# Astro + Lucia v4: Email and password example with 2FA
+# Email and password example with 2FA

-Example project built with Astro and Lucia v4 [RFC](https://github.com/lucia-auth/lucia/issues/1639).
+Built with Astro and Lucia v4 [RFC](https://github.com/lucia-auth/lucia/issues/1639).

 - Password check with HaveIBeenPwned
 - Email verification